Paul Jausions: Towards Vincennes, last voyage

-Subsequently, this monk decided to cross the Atlantic Ocean, in order to write a biography of one of his uncles, Simon Bruté de Rémur.Mary Salesia Godecker, Simon Bruté de Rémur, First Bishop of Vincennes, 1931, p.
-20 In 1869, he then arrived in the United-States, at Vincennes where the Bishop of Remur had founded his Episcopal Church.
+Subsequently, this monk decided to cross the Atlantic Ocean, in order to write a biography of one of his uncles, Simon Bruté de Rémur.
+In 1869, he then arrived in the United-States, at Vincennes where the Bishop of Remur had founded his Episcopal Church.

 He suddenly died in 1870 in Vincennes before returning to France 9 September.
 Dom Jausions was buried in his Solesmes Abbey, probably on 3 October.